 Parquet or herringbone flooring has traditionally been made of timber, which is gorgeous and tactile but isn’t the best product for both kitchens and extensions where feet are constantly in and out of the garden.
 Luxury vinyl tiles are super popular in contemporary spaces and work well with under floor heating, but Helen & Rob liked the idea of a solid surface.
 New porcelain timber effect tiles are now so darned good that who can tell the difference between them and wood anyway??
 They’re textured and rippled, with superlative imagery and pattern differentials.
 And they don’t mark, stain or scratch like wood.

-The best advice I can give you is to get tile samples because they never look exactly like the images online and what looks one colour in a showroom will look totally different in your house.
+The best advice I can give you is that ups must must must get actual tile samples because they never resemble the images online and what looks one colour in a showroom will look totally different in your house.
 I’ll let you into a secret.
 50 square metres of flooring arrived from A.N.Other supplier which unfortunately looked nothing like the in-store sample and had to be sent back.
 Arghhhhh.
 So when you do get a sample and decide on a large purchase from it, keep hold of it.
 Just in case.

 The winner was a beautiful Argento Maple Porcelain from Mandarin Stone, a company I’ve used lots of times before on projects for both myself and clients.
 Incredible detail, a good variation in plank pattern and great depth of texture.
 They work fabulously in this room with the black window detailing, adding a warm, natural element to a very bright area.
 The flooring looks a bit grey in the picture above, it seems a bit warmer than that IRL, see the image below.